BlobRaccoon/Trianuglet-utils/triangulet_prices.md

 > by **blob_raccoon**

 This repository contains the current pricing index for Triangulets, categorized by capsule type.
+By the way open price is used as the max amount of opens it takes before you get that item

 | Capsule | Trian | Net Price | Open Price |
 | :--- | :--- | :--- | :--- |